 - Notify the district attorney of the county or counties where the applicant was convicted;7 and

-- Complete and mail a notarized application to the governor.
+- Complete and mail a notarized commutation application to the governor.

-Both forms can be downloaded from Application for Executive Clemency on the California governor’s website.
+Both forms can be downloaded from the Application for Executive Clemency on the California governor’s website.

 Let’s take a closer look at each of these steps.

-Before applying for a commutation, the applicant must serve notice to the district attorney.
+Before applying for commutation, the applicant must serve notice of intent to apply for clemency to the district attorney.
 The notice should be sent to the D.A. of each county in which the applicant was convicted.

 A form for this notice is provided along with the downloadable Application for Executive Clemency.
 This form must be used as it contains a field for the D.A. to acknowledge receipt of the notice.